Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic

-By Proposition \ref{the: Tarski}, it is natural to write $\mathcal{M}\true\varphi$, when we mean $\mathcal{M}\true_{\{\emptyset\}}\varphi$.
+By Proposition \ref{the: Tarski} it is natural to write $\mathcal{M}\true\varphi$ when we mean $\mathcal{M}\true_{\{\emptyset\}}\varphi$.
 Note that $\mathcal{M}\true_\emptyset\varphi$ holds trivially for all $\FOset$-formulas $\varphi$ by Definition \ref{def: Team semantics}.
 In general we say that any logic $\mathcal{L}$ with team semantics has \emph{empty team property} if $\mathcal{M}\true_\emptyset\varphi$ holds for all $\mathcal{L}$-formulas $\varphi$.

-We say that a logic $\mathcal{L}$ is \emph{local}, if the truth of formulas is determined only by the values of free variables in a team, i.e. following holds for all $\mathcal{L}$-formulas:
+We say that a logic $\mathcal{L}$ is \emph{local} if the truth of formulas is determined only by the values of the free variables in a team, i.e. the following holds for all $\mathcal{L}$-formulas $\varphi$.